barryshaffer/YAMA/README.md

 To ensure a secure fit, the ends of the 1" PVC were heated with a heat gun to enlarge them and allow the 3/4" PVC to fit inside.
 This provided a longer engagement between the adapter and hub, approximately 5 inches.

 ![Hub Dimensions](./images/PXL_20240125_014349467.MP_Original.jpeg)

+#### The Tethers
+The tethers are my favorite part of this design.
+They simplify the attachment of the elements to the booms and their lengthis used to adjust the amount of tension/bend you put on the booms.
+I made my tethers based on my shortest element putting the most tension on the booms.
+The tension decreases as I move to the longer elements of other bands